araobp/spielzeug/README.md

 I am considering to apply some sort of feedback algorithm for the control.

-### Main power switch
+### Power switch control

-I am going to use a toggle switch as a main power switch.

-I am also considering using a transistor and MOSFET as a sub power switch unit that is controlled by ESP-WROOM-02.
+I use an inverter (or a transistor) and MOSFET to control the power supply to Arduino Uno and the motor driver TA7291P.

 ![switches](https://docs.google.com/drawings/d/142T6dvYpsqCeAjY8CEPyFbnrM0wG-Z_mCg9EFyrUCuY/pub?w=680&h=400)